dfyockey/lwnws/README.md

 ## Description

-**lwnws** is intended to get the latest weather conditions (in GeoJSON format) at the U.S. National Weather Service observation station closest to a specified location.
+**lwnws** is intended to get the latest weather conditions at the U.S. National Weather Service observation station closest to a specified location.
 That location is specified by providing its latitude and longitude.

 ### This program is under development and not yet fully functional.
-It currently returns only metadata about the given latitude/longitude point.
+It currently returns only metadata about the given latitude/longitude point in GeoJSON format.

 ## Requirements